 Chelsea joined Atlas in May 2012 after graduating from Florida State University with her Bachelors Degree in International Affairs, a double major in German & Spanish and a minor in business.
 While studying at FSU, Chelsea interned at the James Madison Institute for five semesters and taught Spinning for two years.
-She is currently participating in the Koch Associate Program.

 Born in Las Cruces, New Mexico, raised in El Paso, Texas, Paolo Angelini is thrilled to now be living on the East Coast, working in the heart of our nation’s capital, and enjoying a career at the Atlas Network since mid 2011.
 Coming from a background in auto wholesale, Paolo brings with him years of working in a fast-paced environment, making what needs to happen, happen!
 Working at Atlas has opened the door to many new skills and opportunities.
 Aside from being the voice of Atlas, Paolo assists everyone at Atlas in everything from accounting to shipping.
 Paolo makes it happen!